Karp Smażony

 Christmas Fried Carp

 In this classic recipe, carp is lightly coated in batter and fried until golden.
-It’s finished off with a big spritz of lemon and served both hot or cold.
+It’s finished off with a big spritz of lemon and served both hot and cold.
 There’s no Polish Christmas Eve without this dish.

 If you think you don’t like carp, then somebody didn’t do something right.
 Many people give up eating carp because of its muddy aftertaste.
 Luckily, there’s a trick to get rid of it, and I’ll show you how.